Posted on August 5, 2016

 - Digital Empowerment of citizens

 CSC aims to facilitate digital integration in rural and backward areas by spreading awareness, information and providing training to every citizen residing in such areas to empower them digitally.
-The scope of the objectives runs down to inclusion of government services on demand to them, so that their needs are identified and satisfied by the government efficiently.
+The scope of the objectives runs down to the inclusion of government services on demand to them so that their needs are identified and satisfied by the government efficiently.